 The following is a list of answers to frequently asked questions.
-If you have a question that isn't addressed here, please contact the Marketing and Communications Office (MACO), News and Media team.
+If you have a question that isn't addressed here, please contact the Office of Communications and Engagement (OCE), News and Media team.

-The MACO Media team is always keen to hear of possible stories.
+The OCE Media team is always keen to hear of possible stories.
 In the first instance let the team know of a possible story through the Flinders Newsroom.

 One of our journalists will be in touch and advise you about the ‘newsworthiness’ of your story and will either draft a media release for you or help you use the media release template.

 If you’re experienced in dealing with the media and the journalist’s enquiry relates to an issue in your field of academic expertise, you’re free to speak to the journalist.
 If you’re not experienced or would like advice on how to proceed, please contact the OCE Media team.

 Postgraduate students should seek the advice of their supervisors before responding to media enquiries.

 Please use the Flinders Newsroom and give the OCE Media team as much advance notice as possible.
 If you have a final version of your paper or presentation, provide it to the OCE Media team as specialist writers (i.e. science, environment, business, social policy, energy etc) are interested in your topic but may not be able to attend the conference.

 The same generally applies for journal publications as for conference presentations (above).
 Advance notice of publication is again helpful as the OCE Media team may choose to draft and distribute a media release on your paper.